 Cost: $40 for non-UC personnel until March 30th (early bird registration); $50 after.

 About the Program

 What triggers a person to move from hateful thoughts to actual violence?
 This day-long symposium features experts from around the country who have dedicated their professional lives to understanding the terrorists’ minds and behaviors, especially of those we find in our own backyards, and working with the justice system to manage potential threats.
 (View Agenda)

 Dr. Reid Meloy, Consultant to the Behavioral Analysis Units of the FBI, Quantico, and the originator and developer of the TRAP-18 (Terrorist Radicalization Assessment Protocol).
 As a forensic psychologist, he has interviewed and assessed numerous terrorists around the world.

-Mr. Mark Follman, Senior Editor at Mother Jones.
-He has written extensively on white supremacy movements, public attacks, and the intersection of social media and far-right extremism.
+Mr. Mark Follman, National Affairs Editor at Mother Jones.
+He has written extensively on mass shootings, white supremacy movements, and the intersection of social media and far-right extremism.